srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 ## Reading CSV Data Using Pandas

-We will begin by locating and reading our survey data which are in CSV format.
+We will begin by locating and reading our data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way to store formatted data.
 Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files. pandas can work with each of these types of separators, as it allows you to specify the appropriate separator for your data.